 Using HAProxy, there is no real difference in how requests are load balanced from a traditional standpoint.
-Configuration is a matter of using the ability of a controller to fetch all the required data from the Kubernetes API and filling it into HAProxy.
-The most demanding part is syncing the status of pods, since the environment is highly dynamic and pods can be created or destroyed at any time.
-The controller feeds those changes directly to HAProxy via the HAProxy Data Plane API, which reloads HAProxy as needed.
+Configuration is a matter of using the ability of a controller to fetch all the required data from the Kubernetes API and fill it into HAProxy.
+The most demanding part is syncing the status of pods since the environment is highly dynamic and pods can be created or destroyed at any time.
+The controller feeds those changes directly to HAProxy via the HAProxy Native Golang Client library, which wraps the Runtime API and Data Plane API functionality.

 ConfigMap resource and/or annotations on the

 Ingress object.
 This allows you to decouple proxy configuration from services and keep everything more portable.

 Installing the controller is easy.
 You can use Helm to install the HAProxy Kubernetes ingress contoller.
 The other way to install it is to execute

 kubectl apply with the path to the installation YAML file, as shown: